 Where do most Florida Fatal Accidents Occur?

-In 2016, certain Florida counties experienced a greater number of fatal accidents and road fatalities than others.
-It should come as no surprise that the county with both the highest number of fatal accidents and traffic fatalities in 2016 is one of the largest counties in Florida: Miami-Dade.
+In 2016, certain Florida counties experienced a greater number of fatal accidents than others.
+It should come as no surprise that the county with both the highest number of traffic fatalities in 2016 is one of the largest counties in Florida: Miami-Dade.
 The top five Florida counties for fatal traffic collisions in 2016 include:

 - Miami-Dade County– 279 fatal accidents (294 traffic fatalities)